The United States - Federal Copy link

 State of Play Copy link

-The headline: New York State’s AI credentials extend beyond the Big Apple, driven by a pro-tech and innovation Governor, Kathy Hochul, who recently approved a $275m flagship statewide investment in collaborative research, development and job creation called the AI Empire Consortium.
+The headline: New York State’s AI credentials extend beyond the Big Apple, driven by a pro-tech and innovation Governor, Kathy Hochul, who recently approved a further $90 million public-private investment into the State’s flagship AI Empire Consortium computing facility, set up last year with $275 million of funding for collaborative research, development and job creation.

-The context: The Consortium forms one part of a broader innovation strategy for the State that includes significant investments in chips and green technology, life sciences and advanced manufacturing.
-The strategy also has an emphasis on technology commercialization and innovation across industries including biotechnology, new materials and nanotechnology.
+The context: Home to 35 AI unicorns, which have collectively raised $17 billion, New York is home to a thriving AI startup and scale-up community, with a particular emphasis on AI application and commercialisation across industries including biotechnology, new materials and nanotechnology.
 Meanwhile, the New York City AI Action Plan launched in October 2023 aims to establish a comprehensive framework for AI governance that it claims is the first of its kind in any US city.

 The rules: In the absence of federal legislation, New York has been one of the leading US states to propose and implement regulations on AI.
 Enacted rules include a policy requiring State agencies to ensure that all decisions made by AI that impact on the public have human oversight, and New York City has introduced a law requiring employers to conduct audits of automated employment decision tools to check for bias.